Houcine-code/git_push_shortcut/README.md

-makin a fast way to push modifications to repo
+making a fast way to push modifications to repo